WALKING TOUR

 Visit the stop

-Before the invasion, New York struggled to house, feed, clothe, and warm the rebel army.
-But all those problems trebled during the occupation, as the city’s population exploded from 5,000 to 50,000.
-Even in normal times, the Almshouse serviced just a fraction of the poor.
+Even in normal times, the almshouse serviced just a fraction of the poor.
 But now even some of the wealthy experienced hardship.
-Many loyal, neutral, and even rebel refugees had to find shelter in “Canvas Town,” amid the ruins of 800-900 buildings destroyed in the Great Fire.
-“Holy Ground,” the old northern red-light district, grew from 500 to 3,000 “ladies of pleasure.”
-But the growing demands on food and energy, a record-cold winter, and epidemics of cholera and smallpox devastated the entire city.
-Every morning, cartmen wheeled piles of the frozen, starved, pestilent dead, their bodies now in largely unnoticed graves here at colonial New York’s burial grounds.
+Many loyal, neutral, and even rebel refugees had to find shelter in “Canvas Town,” the ruins of 800-900 buildings destroyed in the Great Fire, most likely ignited by rebels after the defeat in 1776.
+“Holy Ground,” the old elite red-light district, became a squalid den for six times as many “ladies of pleasure.”
+And the growing demands on food and energy, a record-cold winter, and epidemics of cholera and smallpox devastated the already vulnerable population.
+Every morning, cartmen wheeled piles of the frozen, starved, pestilent dead, many of those bodies in the largely unnoticed graves here at colonial New York’s burial grounds.

 Visit the stop